shihs/blog/_posts/2019-11-26-[Text Mining]Word embeddings.md

 ### Pointwise mutual information(PMI)

 - Raw counts favour pairs that involve very common contexts.
-Ex.the cat, a cat will receive higher weight than cute cat, small cat
+Ex.the cat, a cat will receive higher weight than cute cat, small cat.
 - We want a measure that favours contexts in which the target word occurs more often than other words.
 - A suitable measure is pointwise mutual information (PMI):